-Figure 51 shows the timing diagram for the serial interface of the AD7323.
-The serial clock applied to the SCLK pin provides the conversion clock and controls the transfer of information to and from the AD7323 during a conversion.
+Figure 50 shows the timing diagram for the serial interface of the AD7321.
+The serial clock applied to the SCLK pin provides the conversion clock and controls the transfer of information to and from the AD7321 during a conversion.

 The $\overline{\text{CS}}$ signal initiates the data transfer and the conversion process.
 The falling edge of $\overline{\text{CS}}$ puts the track-and-hold into hold mode and takes the bus out of three-state.
 Then the analog input signal is sampled.
-When the conversion is initiated, it requires 16 SCLK cycles to complete.
+Once the conversion is initiated, it requires 16 SCLK cycles to complete.

-The track-and-hold goes back into track mode on the 14^{th} SCLK rising edge.
-On the 16^{th} SCLK falling edge, the DOUT line returns to three-state.
-If the rising edge of $\overline{\text{CS}}$ occurs before 16 SCLK cycles have elapsed, the conversion is terminated, and the DOUT line returns to three-state.
-Depending on where the $\overline{\text{CS}}$ signal is brought high, the addressed register may be updated.
+The track-and-hold goes back into track mode on the $14^{th}$ SCLK rising edge.
+On the $16^{th}$ SCLK falling edge, the DOUT line returns to three-state.
+If the rising edge of $\overline{CS}$ occurs before 16 SCLK cycles have elapsed, the conversion is terminated, and the DOUT line returns to three-state.
+Depending on where the $\overline{CS}$ signal is brought high, the addressed register may be updated.

-Data is clocked into the AD7323 on the SCLK falling edge.
+Data is clocked into the AD7321 on the SCLK falling edge.
 The three MSBs on the DIN line are decoded to select which register is being addressed.
 The control register is a 12-bit register.
 If the control register is addressed by the three MSBs, the data on the DIN line is loaded into the control on the 15th SCLK falling edge.
-If the sequence register or the range register is addressed, the data on the DIN line is loaded into the addressed register on the 11th SCLK falling edge.
+If the range register is addressed, the data on the DIN line is loaded into the addressed register on the 11th SCLK falling edge.

-Conversion data is clocked out of the AD7323 on each SCLK falling edge.
-Data on the DOUT line consists of a zero bit, two channel identifier bits, a sign bit, and a 12-bit conversion result.
-The channel identifier bits are used to indicate which channel corresponds to the conversion result.
-The zero bit is clocked out on the CS falling edge, and the ADD1 bit is clocked out on the first SCLK falling edge.
+Conversion data is clocked out of the AD7321 on each SCLK falling edge.
+Data on the DOUT line consists of two leading ZEROs, a channel identifier bit, a sign bit, and a 12-bit conversion result.
+The channel identifier bit is used to indicate which channel corresponds to the conversion result.
+The first ZERO bit is clocked out on the $\overline{\text{CS}}$ falling edge, and the second bit is clocked out on the first SCLK falling edge.

-Figure 51.
+Figure 50.
 Serial Interface Timing Diagram (Control Register Write)